turnspike/aetherwolf-zsh/README.md

 You can add your secrets and user settings by editing the templates in aetherwolf-user/home/.config.
 Make sure this repo is kept private.

 ***

-## Features

-  * apply your cli settings to any nix machine in seconds
-  * fuzzy find and bookmarks for speedy directory movement
-  * visual feedback and autocompletion wherever possible
-  * clean division of base settings, user settings and secrets
-  * modular, so easy to find and override properties
-  * stunts and tricks to feel like a wizard
-  * has a purty mouth

 ## Core settings